ZTzTopia/enet-rs/README.md

 ## License

-All first-party crates are licensed under ISC
+enet-rs is licensed under the [ISC](https://github.com/ZTzTopia/enet-rs/blob/main/LICENSE.md) license.
+See the file `LICENSE.md` for more information.